shivansh07adi-cloud/queuelock-backend/README.md

 ## Frontend

-The UI is a separate Next.js app with its own README.
-It includes custom animated components: flap counter, splash cursor, flowing menu, curved loop, dome gallery and pixel transition.
+The UI is a separate Next.js app in its own repo, [queuelock-frontend](https://github.com/shivansh07adi-cloud/queuelock-frontend), with its own README and setup.
+Run this backend first (default `http://localhost:4000`), then point the frontend at it.
+The UI includes custom animated components: flap counter, splash cursor, flowing menu, curved loop, dome gallery and pixel transition.

 ## Project structure